raphaelbastide/1962/INSTRUCTIONS.md

                     X position: * // Relative to the given origin Y position: *
                     Z position: *
-                    Position description: // Free description of the position.
-                Color / texture:
+                    Position description: // Free description of the position Color / texture:
-            ID: 1 // Here can begin a second object
+            ID: 2 // Here can begin a second object description
                 Name:
                 ...